SherryJYC/VR-3D-Annotation-Tool/README.md

 # VR-3D-Annotation-Tool

-This is the project for Mixed Reality Lab @ ETH Zurich 2021, aiming to develop a 3D labelling tool supprted by VR device.
+> This is the project for Mixed Reality Lab @ ETH Zurich 2021, aiming to develop a 3D labelling tool supprted by VR device.

+Advances in technology have made possible the acquisition of 3D datasets of indoor spaces for the general public.
+Nevertheless, these acquired data still needs to be labelled (e.g annotated) to be used as training datasets.
+Therefore, the aim of our application is to facilitate this last step for the public through our VR (Virtual Realiy) application.
+Two labeling modes are provided in our application:
+1. User-Dyanmic mode: <br/>
+  user can walk into the scene of interest immersively
+3. User-Static mode:  <br/>
+  user can label objects while sitting comfortably on a chair.

 # Demo
 > insert video later